NotBrianZach/fortressofdoors/README.md

 A Question That Answers Itself: An inquiry so profound that the act of asking reveals its resolution, reflecting the unity of doubt and truth.

 A Void That Remembers: An emptiness that retains the imprint of what it once held, suggesting that absence itself can carry the weight of presence and memory.

+An Ocean of Unspoken Words: Depths filled with the weight of thoughts never expressed, where silence echoes louder than any sound, symbolizing the immense void of what is left unsaid.

 ![ocean](ocean.webp)